coderetreat/coderetreat.org/facilitators/remote.md

 <div class="advice" markdown="1">
 Not everything about a coderetreat needs to happen synchronously!
 You can help people settling in and getting to know each other by inviting them to the chat channel (e.g. Discord/Slack) for the event a few days before the event.

-This is also an excellent occasion to start sharing the [Setup Guides]({% link getting-started/guides.html %}) and to prompt them with a warm-up question!
 </div>

 ## Cater to the attention span